View of the Houston city skyline on a sunny day, with overlaid text that reads “#2 Most diverse large cities in America in 2025. - WalletHub.”

 (Source: Houston Police Department via Facebook)

+Is Houston safe?
+Depends on where you are in the city.
 You should be aware that Houston’s crime rate is ranked higher than most U.S. cities.
 Residents have a 1 in 18 chance of being the victim of violent or property crime — making Houston one of the top 100 most dangerous cities in America.
 Contributing factors to crime in the area include gang activity, illicit drug trade, and economic hardship.
-Like most cities,, though, a lot of the crime is concentrated in certain areas.
-Houston’s leaders have undertaken a coordinated effort aimed at reducing crime in the city, with some success, focusing on areas including Westside, South Gessner, Southeast Houston, North Belt, South Central, and Midwest.
+Like most cities, though, a lot of the crime is concentrated in certain areas.
+Houston’s leaders have undertaken a coordinated effort aimed at reducing crime in the city, focusing on areas including Westside, South Gessner, Southeast Houston, North Belt, South Central, and Midwest.
 Residents are encouraged to take precautions to lower their risk of being targeted, with tips in this personal safety guide

 Considering other Texas cities?
-Check out more options here:
+Check out these articles from the PODS Blog:

 An aerial view of Houston, Texas, with the Toyota Center in the foreground and tall city skyscrapers in the background.